 Hamsters are small, beautiful rodents that excavate holes underground, their stubby tail and thick legs distinguish them from other rodents.
-They’re cute, enchanting so the people usually keep them as their pets.
-Although Hamsters look beautiful and adorable at the first eye, their bites could be dangerous!
+They’re cute, and enchanting so the people usually keep them as their pets.
+Although Hamsters look beautiful and adorable at first eye, their bites could be dangerous!

 To simply prevent a hamster from biting, one should develop a relationship of affection and care with his pet, he should give a proper time so the hamster builds a sense of fondness and regard with him.

 More than that one should keep the hamster in his palms for as much time as he can, so it could make up a better affair of association with his pet, but if still a hamster bites you, have a check on the precautionary measures.

 For a normal human being the hamster bite warning signs are gradual swelling, redness, and abrupt pain rising at the wound, which could last for more than a day.

 Red streaks or lines would appear near the wound, the victim would feel warmth accompanying nearby portions of the body to the wound however hamster bites are not that vicious but still up to an extent they can cause a lot of damage, for example, if the bite spread around it can cause serious infectious issues or wound inflammation, ultimately resulting in serious after-effects.

 Sometimes it could also a cause of virus or severe illness, to a big extent it depends upon the intensity of bite, the nutritional system of the victim, and most importantly it depends on a factor that how quickly and properly does victim cure the bite

 What to do if a hamster bites you?